Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Underwood has 19 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together provide 287 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents on average located 306 meters from the nearest transport stop.
-Most residents commute outward due to its primarily residential nature.
-Car remains the dominant mode of transport at 89%, while bus usage stands at 6%.
+Underwood has 19 operational public transport stops, all of which are bus stops.
+These stops are served by three different routes that collectively facilitate 287 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents on average located 306 meters from the nearest stop.
+As a predominantly residential area, most Underwood residents commute outward.
+The car remains the primary mode of transportation, used by 89% of residents, while only 6% use the bus.
 On average, there are 1.7 vehicles per dwelling in Underwood, which is higher than the regional average.

-According to the 2021 Census, 14.1% of residents work from home, a figure that may reflect COVID-19 conditions.
-Service frequency averages 41 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.
+According to the 2021 Census, 14.1% of Underwood residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 41 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport